CLOSE X

 Christian traditions develop theologies of original sin grounded in Genesis.
 Jewish traditions teach about competing human inclinations for good and evil in rabbinic tradition.
 Islamic traditions affirm the concept of fitra—an innate ability to discern goodness and recognize God from Qur’an.
 These differing religious views on human nature intersect/compete with various social beliefs about human rights.

-Using comparative scriptural exegesis, Rabbi Dr. Rachel S. Mikva explores how considering the question of the human is essential when navigating religious differences today.
-She uses select scriptural passages (and their interpretations) to examine ideas about creation, sin, free will, and the body/soul within Jewish, Christian, and Muslim traditions.
+Using comparative scriptural exegesis, Rabbi Dr. Rachel S. Mikva explored how considering the question of the human is essential when navigating religious differences today.
+She used select scriptural passages (and their interpretations) to examine ideas about creation, sin, free will, and the body/soul within Jewish, Christian, and Muslim traditions.

 Watch On Demand